y1yang0/yvm/README.EN.md

 ![](./public/arch.png)

 ## {Components}
-+ `javalib` source files of rewritted JDK classes
++ `javalib` Source files of rewrote JDK classes
-+ `public` documentations, images, etc.
++ `public` Documentations, images, etc.
 + `src/JavaClass.h` `.class` Internal representation of java class
 + `src/Frame.h` Calling stack structure
-+ `src/MethodArea.h` Method area，it is responsibile to load/link/initialize/remove JavaClass into YVM
++ `src/MethodArea.h` Method area.
+It is responsibile to load/link/initialize/remove JavaClass into/from YVM
-+ `src/JavaHeap.h` It owns and manage all instance data and array items data.
-We can find actual object/array data via corresponding offset
++ `src/JavaHeap.h` It owns and manages all instances and array items.
+We can find actual object/array data via corresponding heap offset, respectively.
-+ `src/JavaType.h` Types of internal VM values
++ `src/JavaType.h` Types of internal VM value
-+ `src/RuntimeEnv.h` Runtime data.
++ `src/RuntimeEnv.h` Runtime environment.
-+ `src/CodeExecution.h` Code executing engine, here we interrupt opcode and execute directly
++ `src/CodeExecution.h` Code executing engine, here we interrupt opcode and execute directly.

 ## {Public design, private implementation}
 1. In YVM, we use the slash-decorated class name representation.
 Any other class name representations would be rejected to load.